Brad Walker (footballer): Tranmere Rovers

 On 12 January 2023, Walker joined EFL League Two side Tranmere Rovers for an undisclosed fee, signing a two-and-a-half-year contract; manager Micky Mellon said that "for a while we've been looking for players of Brad's size and physicality in the midfield areas".
 He made two starts and two substitute appearances in the second half of the 2022–23 season.
 He started the 2023–24 campaign strongly under new manager Nigel Adkins after undergoing an injury operation in the summer.
 On 17 February, he got two assists in a 4–0 win over league leaders Stockport County.
 He played 31 games in the season.
 In October 2024, Walker received a three-match ban for violent conduct following an incident in the 51st minute of Rovers' 3–1 defeat at previous club Crewe Alexandra.
 He picked up a hamstring injury in the new year that required surgery and saw him ruled out for the second half of the 2024–25 season.
 He entered contract negotiations with the club at the end of the campaign.

 Return to Hartlepool United

 On 27 June 2025, it was announced that he would rejoin Hartlepool United, now in the National League, upon the expiry of his Tranmere contract.
 He was Simon Grayson's first signing as manager.
+He did not feature after Nicky Featherstone replaced Grayson as manager in October, though Featherstone revealed in January that this was because Walker had torn his calf muscle.
+He played 18 league games in the 2025–26 season, 14 of these as a substitute.
+He was released upon the expiry of his contract.

+Darlington

+On 15 August 2026, Walker signed a short-term deal with National League North side Darlington as manager Steve Watson felt "his experience is exactly what we need".